 On January 26, 2014, 89-year old Annabell Martin of Corona, California, was found dead in her garage after being fatally attacked by her grandson's three rottweilers.
 The pet owner told police the dogs had "no history of aggressive behavior."

-On February 7, 2014, 57-year old Klonda Richey of Dayton, Ohio was brutally killed and stripped naked by her neighbors two dogs.
+On February 7, 2014, 57-year old Klonda Richey of Dayton, Ohio was brutally killed and stripped naked by her neighbors two mastiffs.
 Previously, Richey had made 13 complaints to animal control and at least 16 calls to 911 reporting issues with her neighbor and his dogs.

 On February 17, 2014, 2-year old Je'vaeh Mayes of Temple, Texas was killed by a chained pit bull her family was watching for a friend.